 - Planning Your Trip

 The sea is the truest coach.
 This remote and soulful Pacific coast location is where I learned to paddle on the sea.
 Sharing this special place is the dream that started Sea Kayak Baja Mexico in the first place.
 Come see why!

 Wake up beside the beach, float just off the point as the sun warms the day and the swells move through.
 Catch gentle rides, point breaks that peel to the right and let you out before they break, if you ask nicely.
 Study the waves and the other riders while catching a bite to eat in the palapa.
 Wander the hills on a windy afternoon and let the wide open spaces inspire and fill the soul.
 If you’re ready for something different, paddle up the coast to flirt with rocks.
 Blowholes, slots, and tiny sandy beaches provide scenery and challenges.
 Sometimes a gray whale glides on her long slow journey north.

 Camp itself is a collection of rustic palapas (3-sided buildings) on a remote Pacific beach in front of a point break.
 The bay actually faces south but is protected by the distant Vizcaino Peninsula, so only NW swell can make it into the bay.
 Swells are well groomed by the shape of the land and form peeling usually gentle waves.
 It’s popular with longboard surfers during the winter season.
-We’re shooting for the small gap between the surfers and the spring wind, just after Easter.
+We’re shooting for the small gap between the surfers and the spring wind.
 We’ll base camp here and choose the adventure of the day based on the weather and on how we feel.

 There are also hiking opportunities: to petroglyphs, to caves with shell middens, and along the wild shoreline.
 Dinners are catered in camp by a local family and feature seafood freshly caught by their relatives, with some store-bought variations.